madejtax/view-cron-wordpress/README.md

-# view-cron-wordpress
-Simple plugin consisting of a wordpress file that displays the wordpress cron with current status.
+# List of background activities in wordpress

+Simple plugin to look at cron and wordpress status in a simple way.

+If you need support you can contact me through my email hola@jmfernandez.dev